tenseoverflow/hen.ee/_posts/2021-07-15-searx-guide.md

 $ sudo systemctl status filtron
 $ sudo systemctl status morty</code></pre>

-If everything is installed and all services are running, we can setup Nginx.
+If everything is installed and all services are running, we can set up Nginx.

 ## Nginx Config